sbamihan/devops/README.md

-## Steps to deploy an application
+## Steps to manually deploy an application

-These steps show how to containerize a typical [Spring Boot](https://spring.io/projects/spring-boot) application and deploy it in an environment.
+For this demo we are going to manually containerize a typical [Spring Boot](https://spring.io/projects/spring-boot) application and deploy it in an environment.
+It is important that we understand how it works manually so it becomes for us to automate the entire operation.

-First, if you are using Maven you need to build it
+First, build the artifact using Maven.
+While building, the unit tests and integration tests are automatically executed.
+If one of the tests fails, the build will not proceed.

 ```bash
 mvn clean package
 ```

-While building, the unit tests and integration tests are automatically executed.
-If one of the tests fails, the build will not proceed.

 Next, build a docker image